bartoosten/bartoosten/README.md

 ### Introduction

-I am an experienced software developer who is currently working on software applications for the [https://www.portofrotterdam.com/en](Port of Rotterdam).
-I currently love using tools such as React, React Native, Expo, Next, AWS, GraphQL, and Apollo.
+As a software developer, I am currently working with a variety of clients at HeadFWD on various software applications using technologies such as React, React Native, Expo, Next, NestJS, AWS, GraphQL, and Apollo.

-Personally I tend to think in conceptual terms (System Thinking).
-In my experience complex or difficult problems are often not complex or difficult by nature.
-Most of the problems are we encounter a developers are perception problems.
-And with the right outlook there is a great absence of problems.

-Adding to the above; double checking requirements and references about features / products / user stories; is something I will do often.

-A big part of my conceptual thinking is visual:

-In my opinion, designers cannot work well without thinking about how their designs will be implemented (and vice versa).
-By working well together by means of Design Systems / Design Tokens; not only great brings different teams/employees together, but also creates Great functional products.

-"The problem with goals is not achieving them, the problem is establishing them by thinking critically and creatively."
+I am skilled in conceptual thinking and believe that many seemingly complex issues can be resolved by altering one's perspective.
+In my professional experience, effective collaboration between designers and developers is crucial in creating functional products.
+Utilizing Design Systems and Design Tokens enables teams to work together seamlessly and create cohesive, effective solutions.

 #### How to reach me 📫